Zhongbf/typora/英文/Peppa Pig 第一季.md

 Are you sure you can di it?
 Of course!
 I’ll just put a ==nail== in the wall and hang the picture on it.
 Very good.

-I’m just off to visit Granny and Grandpa Pig.
+I’m just off to visit Granny and Grandpa Pig. （off：离开）

 I see you later.
 And please, don’t make a mess.
 Mess?
 Goodbye.

 Daddy, can we help put up the picture?
 You can watch and then you’ll learn how to do it properly.